adamdimopoulos/CMMCBlueprint/README.md

 From the Blueprints blade select CMMC-L3 > Publish Blueprint > Provide a version and click Publish.

-Once that is complete, click Assign Blueprint and enter the required values.
+Click Assign Blueprint and enter the required values.